 Make relationships with other designers or clients who have been following you on sites.
 Give a brief introduction to you without being imposing.
-Other than social media, email newsletters, blogs and video tutorials are great cost effective marketing techniques.
+Other than social media, email newsletters, blogs, and video tutorials are great cost effective marketing techniques.

 Apart from these, there are also dedicated websites that are specifically built to help you find clients.
-“Being constantly active and staying connected on social media sites and keeping your blogs flowing every day might put you on the top of priority list for a company’s next design project.”
+“Being constantly active and staying connected on social media sites and keeping your blogs flowing every day might put you on the top of the priority list for a company’s next design project.”

 “Don’t overdo it, however.
 The best time for self-promotion is when you have loads of business coming in that would support you as reference samples”.